-1. Explain briefly the major issues of Islam (Fulfilled by the written reports).
+1. Explain briefly the major issues related to the Trinity (Fulfilled by the written reports).

 IDEA Objective #4: Developing skills in communicating doctrines about the assigned theological and apologetics topics in written form (Important emphasis).

 STUDENT LEARNING OUTCOMES (The learner will demonstrate that he or she has satisfactorily fulfilled IDEA Objective #4 by being able to):